Sabotage (1936 film): Plot

 In London, sand is put into the bearings of an electrical generator, causing a power blackout.
-At a cinema owned by Karl Verloc (Oscar Homolka), people demand their money back.
+At a cinema owned by Karl Verloc (Oskar Homolka), people demand their money back.
 Verloc enters through a back entrance to the living quarters above.
 He washes sand from his hands, but when his wife (Sylvia Sidney) comes for him, he pretends to have been asleep.
 He instructs her to refund the money, saying he has "some money coming in" anyway.
 As the money is about to be disbursed to the customers downstairs, the lights go back on.

 The next day, Verloc meets his contact.
 They are part of a gang of terrorists from an unnamed European country who are planning a series of attacks in London, though no exact motive is made clear.
 Verloc's contact is disappointed that the newspapers mocked the short loss of electricity, and instructs Verloc to place a parcel of "fireworks" at the Piccadilly Circus tube station on Saturday, during the Lord Mayor's Show.
 Verloc is not comfortable with killing, but his contact says to get someone else to do it.
 Verloc is given the address of a bird shop, whose owner also makes bombs.

 Scotland Yard suspects Verloc's involvement in the plot and has placed Detective Sergeant Ted Spencer (John Loder) undercover as a greengrocer's helper next to the cinema.
-He befriends Mrs. Verloc and her little brother, Stevie (Desmond Tester), who lives with them, by treating them to a meal at Simpson's.
+He befriends Mrs. Verloc and her younger brother, Stevie (Desmond Tester), who lives with them, by treating them to a meal at Simpson's.
 At this point, Spencer and Scotland Yard are unsure whether Mrs. Verloc is complicit in the terrorist plots or innocently unaware; but by the end of the meal, he is convinced she is innocent and is falling for her.

 Verloc goes to the bird shop.
 The bomb-maker says he will prepare a time bomb and set it to explode at 1:45 p.m. on Saturday.
 Later that night, members of the terrorist group meet in Verloc's living room above the cinema.
 Detective Spencer attempts to eavesdrop on the conversation, but is seen and recognized.
 The meeting ends abruptly and the members scatter, worried that they are all being followed.
 Verloc tells his wife the police are investigating him, but maintains his innocence.